-The University of Minnesota offers undergraduate and graduate programs in applied economics through its College of Food, Agricultural & Natural Resource Sciences.
+The University of Minnesota in Twin Cities ranked 27th (tie) among top public schools, according to U.S.News & World Report's 2020 list.
+The school offers undergraduate and graduate programs in applied economics through its College of Food, Agricultural & Natural Resource Sciences.
 The graduate program includes a Master of Science in Applied Economics and a Doctor of Philosophy (Ph.D.) in Applied Economics.
-The fields of study are health, labor, consumer behavior, trade, marketing and policy.
-The school's undergrad program also offers a Bachelor of Science in Applied Economics, which has emphasis in marketing, food retail, management and finance, environment, trade and public economics.
+The fields of study are health, labor, consumer behavior, trade, marketing, and policy.
+The school's undergraduate program also offers a Bachelor of Science in Applied Economics, which has emphasis in marketing, food retail, management and finance, environment, trade, and public economics.

 Top Applied Economics Programs

 There are a variety of other top schools that offer applied economics programs.

 |Pennsylvania State University||Ranked 25th (tie) on U.S. News & World Report's 2017 list of schools with the best graduate economics programs||University Park, PA|

 |Oregon State University||Students have access to WealthWorks Northwest, which provides leadership training opportunities throughout rural Oregon||Corvallis, OR|